tryphon/puppet-apt-cacher-ng/README.md

     The server will be available at the default port (3142).

-    The server will use itself as a cache, and perfom an `apt-get update`.
+    The server will not use itself as a cache by default.
-    It will *not* perform an `apt-get upgrade`.

 * Edit the definition for your clients to include `apt-cacher-ng::client`: